-Mitral valve surgery - minimally invasiveMitral valve repair - right mini-thoracotomy; Mitral valve repair - partial upper sternotomy; Robotically-assisted, endoscopic valve repair, Percutaneous mitral valvuloplasty
+Mitral valve surgery - minimally invasiveMitral valve repair - right mini-thoracotomy; Mitral valve repair - partial upper or lower sternotomy; Robotically-assisted, endoscopic valve repair, Percutaneous mitral valvuloplasty

 Mitral valve surgery is surgery to either repair or replace the mitral valve in your heart.